polito-WA1-2025-exam/labs-wa-team/README.md

-# Group "GROUP NAME"
+# Group "LABS-WA-TEAM"

 ## Members
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
+- s333959 LA MACCHIA FEDERICO

-# Exercise "NAME OF EXERCISE"
+# Exercise "GUESS WHO?"

 # Lab Journal
 (you may update this file to keep track of the progress of your group work, throughout the weeks)